alinamserban24/theluxeperfumesociety/README.md

 <ul>
   <li>The Luxe Perfume Society is a fictional company that collaborates with prestigious brands to distribute high-end fragrances to retailers worldwide.</li>
-  <li>The purpose of the website is to provide visitors with all the information about the company, easy ways to get in touch through the contact form and read articles about the perfume industry.</li>
+  <li>The purpose of the website is to provide visitors with all the information about the company, easy way to get in touch through the contact form and read articles about the perfume industry.</li>
   <li>I created this project to test the knowledge I have accumulated so far.
 This website represents the first milestone in my ongoing journey of learning.</li>
 </ul>